On Montana… and Other Things.

 In a world that focuses so much on I and me and making it happen for myself I’ve had to allow Him to reframe everything.
 I’ve had to let Him teach me His way.

 For me it looks like choosing no contact when I desperately want to text them.
 It looks like staying off of social media (for the most part) instead of scrolling for hours.
 It looks like surrounding myself with a Godly community even when I’m aggressively uncomfortable.
 It looks like giving up music I’ve loved for years.
 It looks like waking up early every day and opening my Word instead of turning on my TV.
 It looks like saying no to sex, alcohol, binging, isolating, numbing and instead getting on my face before the Lord and feeling everything as He breaks my heart wide open.
 It looks like deleting photos and phone numbers.
 It looks like staying exactly where He has me instead of running away even when I’m crawling out of my skin with restlessness and anxiety.
 It looks like walking/running down to the beach everyday even when I’m too tired and would rather stay on my couch.
 It looks like worshipping Him through the tears and the temptation instead of choosing the immediate gratification.
 It looks like discipline and routine.
 It looks like praying about everything and allowing trusted voices in my life to help me because I can’t be trusted to make healthy decisions on my own yet.
 It looks like having to accept the decisions I made even just weeks ago and choosing to thank Him for saving me instead of condemning myself and worrying about what other people are going to think.
+It looks like letting my life speak for itself moving forward instead of trying to prove myself.

 My prayer is that in time, I will be unrecognizable to the people who knew me even up until about a month ago.
 That was a lesser and far crazier version of myself than who God ever intended me to be.
 That person was selfish, a liar, a manipulator, a controller, an addict and a hypocrite.
 I was an extremely broken person who lacked boundaries and who thought love was ultimately about myself.